 Select the applicable device you wish to add.
 For this example, we're adding the SIP device we created earlier.

 You may also specify the ring timeout for each service by moving the slider to the desired amount of seconds.

-In the case where 2 services exist on one user, if Hunt is selected, if the first SIP Device/External Number is not answered, it will try the next device/number after X amount of seconds, determined by the slider attached to each device.
+If Hunt mode is selected, and the first device is not answered, mPBX will try the next device after the configured amount of seconds, determined by the slider attached to each device.
 If Ring All is selected, all devices added in the user object will ring simultaneously.

 Once all the required options have been configured in the User object Save the object.

 Finally don't forget to Apply the Configuration when any changes are made to the Users or SIP devices.